Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 (sticking together).
 As a result, the

-zonula adherens often runs like a belt around the entire cell in a continuous fashion.
-You
+zonula adherens often runs like a belt around the entire cell in a continuous fashion, and it acts as an adhesion belt.

 Location and Function